microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

 ### Browse properties

 * #### `path`
   This list of paths will be used by the Tag Parser to search for headers included by your source files.
+If omitted, `includePath` will be used as the `path`.
 The Tag Parser will automatically search all subfolders in these paths unless the path ends with a `/*` or `\*`.
 For example, `/usr/include` directs the Tag Parser to search the `include` folder and its subfolders for headers while `/usr/include/*` directs the Tag Parser not to look in any subfolders of `/usr/include`.

 * #### `limitSymbolsToIncludedHeaders`
   When true, the Tag Parser will only parse code files that have been directly or indirectly included by a source file in `${workspaceFolder}`.
 When false, the Tag Parser will parse all code files found in the paths specified in the **path** list.